-Having said that, as agreed at the last JHOSC, by 10th March we will be able to share the outputs of the clinical and professional workshops held in the run-up to the winter surge, which have led to the development of updated care pathways that help us more clearly identify the characteristics of patients who are most likely to benefit from inpatient care in a community setting-and the alternative options for providing care in the home that often better for many other patients.
-This information will be available on our website: www.oxfordhealth.nhs.uk/about-us/overview/our-strategy/community-services-strategy/
+Having said that, we are now able to share the outputs of the clinical and professional workshops held in the run-up to the winter surge, which have led to the development of updated care pathways that help us more clearly identify the characteristics of patients who are most likely to benefit from inpatient care in a community setting-and the alternative options for providing care in the home that are often better for many other patients.
+This information will be available on our website by 10th March: www.oxfordhealth.nhs.uk/about-us/overview/our-strategy/community-services-strategy/

 During November and early December, we also progressed work in the preventive care part of the strategy, led by Pippa Corner at OCC, incorporating important strategic developments around bolstering independence and wellbeing, social prescribing, Communities of Practice and The Oxfordshire Way.
-Just before Christmas, the strategy leads joined a workshop hosted by the Oxfordshire V oluntary & Care Sector (VCS) coalition and have held subsequent discussions with VCS Chief Executives; although this work necessarily paused during the winter peak, it has been picked up again in the past few weeks.
+Just before Christmas, the strategy leads joined a workshop hosted by the Oxfordshire Voluntary & Care Sector (VCS) coalition and have held subsequent discussions with VCS Chief Executives; although this work necessarily paused during the winter peak, it has been picked up again in the past few weeks.

 As the omicron winter surge subsides, the Community Services Strategy is being given renewed focus and additional dedicated resources.
-We've started by appointing new Programme Director.
-Helen Shute, a senior director with experience of the Oxfordshire system, joined the team on $14^{\rm th}$ February.
+We've started by appointing a new Programme Director.
+Helen Shute, a senior director with experience of the Oxfordshire system, joined the team on $14^{th}$ February.
 Helen is prioritising meeting with stakeholders and working intensively on the processes and structures we need to progress this work with a refreshed timeline for the programme.